IntelLabs/hec-p-isa-tools/README.md

 The Encrypted Computing SDK (or HERACLES SDK) will realze a multistage transformation (compiler) pipeline, inspired by the [LLVM Compiler Infrastructure](https://llvm.org/).
-We have adopted a modular approach based on language independednt intermediate representations (IR) that promotes the separation of concerns at each stage of the pipeline and allowing for dedicated tranformations and optimizations.
+We have adopted a modular approach based on language independent intermediate representations (IR) that promotes the separation of concerns at each stage of the pipeline and allowing for dedicated tranformations and optimizations.